 Hiking is not required to go to Bettmerhorn and see the Aletsch Glacier.
 Bettmergrat cable car (located in Bettmeralp) serves the viewpoint.
-All you need to do is get excited and prepare your eyes and cameras, which I know craving for some epic views like this:
+All you need to do is get excited and prepare your eyes and cameras, which I know craving some epic views like this:

 Between the Pennine Alps (where the Matterhorn is) and the Bernese Alps (where Eiger belongs), a mighty river called Rhone runs in the middle towards Lake Geneva.
-It’s a river that for centuries kept the towns like Brig and Sion thriving!
+It’s a river that, for centuries, kept the towns like Brig and Sion thriving!

 This river is called Rhone River, and it all starts in Rhone Glacier, located in the easternmost part of the canton of Valais near the Furka pass.

 How to get to Rhone Glacier?
 First, get a train ride to Gletsch Post in Obergoms.
-When you arrive at Gletsch Post, take bus #681, and within few minutes, you shall reach the glacier entrance.
+When you arrive at Gletsch Post, take bus #681, and within a few minutes, you shall reach the glacier entrance.
 See what’s it like inside:

 Fantasy-grade Valleys in The Swiss Alps

-You see, the wonders in the Swiss Alps are interconnected to each other.
+The wonders in the Swiss Alps are interconnected to each other.
 The awe-inspiring freezing peaks gather water to form the impressive glaciers.
 Glaciers melt to supply water to the valleys, which is another special thing about the Swiss Alps.

 The valleys in the Swiss Alps are phenomenal, especially Lauterbrunnen valley.
 Rumors say that Lauterbrunnen was the direct inspiration of J. R. R. Tolkien for the Rivendell Valley in his fantasy novel, Lord of the Rings.

-Well, it will not be hard to understand why even when you look at it from photos:
+Well, it will not be hard to understand why even when you look at it from the photos: